 US military used laser to take down Border Protection drone, lawmakers say

 "Our heads are exploding over the news," the lawmakers said in a joint statement.
-They criticized the Trump administration for "sidestepping" a bipartisan bill to train drone operators and improve communication among the Pentagon, FAA and Department of Homeland Security.
+They criticized the Trump administration for "sidestepping" a bipartisan bill to train drone operators and improve communication among the Pentagon, FAA and Department of Homeland Security, which includes CBP.

 "Now, we're seeing the result of its incompetence," they said.